Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Experiments

-\paragraph{Cover construction.} We construct an 8-chart cover using landmark-based geodesic balls.
-Geodesic distances are approximated via a $ k$-nearest-neighbour graph ($k = 100$), and 8 landmark points are selected by farthest-point sampling.
-Each chart~$U_i$ consists of all sample points whose geodesic distance to landmark~$i$ is below the 20th percentile of the landmark distance matrix.
-This yields chart sizes ranging from 139 to 327 points, with 17 pairwise overlaps and 11 triple overlaps.
+with $m = 4$ and the identification $(u, v) \sim (u + 2\pi, 2\pi - v)$.
+We construct an $8$-chart cover by farthest-point sampling on the $100$-nearest-neighbour geodesic graph, with chart $U_i$ consisting of all sample points whose geodesic distance to landmark $i$ is below the 20th percentile of the landmark distance matrix.
+The retry mechanism is best-effort: when a run fails to reach $\varepsilon < \varepsilon_{\mathrm{thresh}}$ within 3 retries (as in trial~0), we record the final state and rely on the post-training diagnostics (criteria~(1)--(3) above) to flag the run as non-converged.

-\paragraph{Architecture and training.} Each chart autoencoder has an encoder and a decoder with hidden layers of widths $[32, 16]$, latent dimension~2, and $\tanh$ activations throughout.
-Training uses Adam with learning rate $10^{-3}$ for 4000 epochs, batch size~64, and Jacobian regularisation $\lambda_{\mathrm{jac}} = 0.01$.
-No cocycle regularisation is applied ($\lambda_{\mathrm{cocycle}} = 0$).
-We employ a retry mechanism: if the maximum per-chart reconstruction error exceeds the threshold $\varepsilon_{\mathrm{thresh}} = 0.15$ after initial training, the run is extended by 2000 additional epochs or restarted with a new seed, for up to 3 retries.
-Connected components of overlap regions are identified via DBSCAN with threshold $\varepsilon_{\mathrm{cluster}} = 1.0$ and minimum cluster size 20.